International Women’s Day 2023 – #EmbraceEquity by embracing some great brands – founded by women.

 Animal Crossing – How a female influence succeeds in the gaming industry

 Aya Kyogoku was the first woman to ever direct a video game at Nintendo Entertainment, with Animal Crossing: New Leaf.
-Kyogoku brought legendary experience, as scriptwriter on titles from The Legend of Zelda series.
+Kyogoku brought legendary experience as a scriptwriter on titles from The Legend of Zelda series.

 Get Animal Crossing New Horizons Here

-London Drugs has partnered with Carlton Cards for a 3rd year to support the Legion Poppy Fund with the Be Kind Program
+London Drugs has partnered with Carlton Cards to support the Legion Poppy Fund with the Be Kind Program

 London Drugs is happy to bring back the Be Kind campaign again this year to help The Royal Canadian Legion with donations to its annual National Poppy Campaign.
 While poppy boxes will still appear at all London Drugs locations – as they do every year – we are hoping to help raise additional funds for Veterans through the Be Kind campaign in partnership with Carlton Cards.